 Store: Cooked meatballs can be stored in the refrigerator with the tomato sauce for up to 5 days.

 Freeze: These meatballs can also be frozen.
-Let the meatballs cool completely, then transfer to a freezer container bag and freeze for up to 3 months.
+Let them cool completely, then transfer them to a freezer container bag and freeze for up to 3 months.

 Reheat Meatballs

-To reheat frozen meatballs, thaw them overnight in the fridge before reheating them gently on the stovetop or in the microwave.
+To reheat frozen meatballs, thaw them overnight in the fridge before gently heating them on the stovetop or in the microwave.

 Frequently Asked Questions